Kriegsspiel: Order of play

-The umpire places pieces on the map only for troops which he judges are visible to both sides.
-If a unit disappears from the enemy army's line of sight, the umpire will remove the piece from the map and keep it aside.
-This means the participants must keep a mental track of the positions of troops whose pieces are not on the map.

-The players themselves may be represented on the battlefield with pieces that represent officers and their bodyguards.
+The umpire places pieces on the map only for troops which they judge to be visible to both sides.
+If a unit disappears from the enemy army's line of sight, the umpire will remove the piece from the map and keep it aside, meaning that participants must keep a mental record of the positions of troops whose pieces are not on the map.
+Players themselves may be represented on the battlefield with pieces that represent officers and their bodyguards.
 The positions of the officers on the battlefield affects how the players can communicate with each other and the troops.
 Officers can be slain in battle like any other soldier, and if that happens the player ceases to participate in the game.

 The course of the game is divided into turns, which are executed simultaneously for both sides.
 A turn represents two minutes of time.
 In a turn the troops can perform as many actions as they realistically could in two minutes of time, and Reisswitz's manual provides some guidelines.
 There is, for instance, a table which lists movement rates for the various troop types under different conditions, e.g. in a turn, a cavalry squadron can move 400 paces (Note: Reisswitz used the Prussian imperial system of measurement, wherein 1 pace is 2 feet or 20 decimal inches, approximately 63 cm.) over open ground, 250 paces through light forest, and 100 paces up inclines.